jude-lawson/collective/README.md

 Teachers setup classes and students can add themselves.
 Teachers can also add ideas and topic posts, just like students.

 ### Users
-- [ ] Describes a student and/or a teacher
+- [X] Describes a student and/or a teacher
 - [ ] Attributes
-  - [ ] User should have a first_name.
+  - [X] User should have a first_name.
-  - [ ] User should have a last_name.
+  - [X] User should have a last_name.
-  - [ ] User should have a email.
+  - [X] User should have a email.
-  - [ ] User should have a password.
+  - [X] User should have a password.
+    - [ ] Password should be secure
-  - [ ] User should have an is_teacher status.
+  - [X] User should have an is_teacher status.
-- [ ] If a user is not a teacher (admin), they are automatically a student, but never not a student.
+- [X] If a user is not a teacher (admin), they are automatically a student, but never not a student.

 ### Students